magnussolution/magnusbilling7/wiki/en/modules/methodPay/methodPay.rst

 Username
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _methodPay-url:

-Url
+URL
 """

-We not write the description to this field.
+We did not write the description to this field.

 .. _methodPay-fee:

-Discount
+Discount fee
-""""""""
+""""""""""""

-We not write the description to this field.
+Discount the Paypal fee from the paid amount.